Take our survey to help us provide the best possible support to your small business during COVID-19 and beyond.

 From 1 January 2005, the duration of protection for literary, dramatic, musical and artistic works is 70 years from the year of the author’s death, or the year of first publication after the author’s death.
 Other rules apply to other subject matter, including films, broadcasts, sound recordings, multimedia and published editions, and material for which copyright expired before 1 January 2005.

 - The Australian Copyright Council is a non-profit organisation, partly funded by the Australia Council for the Arts.
 It supports a creative Australia through providing information and advice on copyright.

-- The Department of Communications and the Arts provides information about copyright, including copyright duration.
+- The Department of Infrastructure, Transport, Regional Development and Communications provides information about copyright, including copyright duration.